 - Liven up any boring original cheesecake with a dollop of jam on top of the cheesecake.

-- Gently warm up and thin an apple or peach jam and pour over ice cream for an extra treat.
+- Gently warm it up and thin it (apple or peach jam works best) and pour it over ice cream for an extra treat.

 - Served up some jam with some sliced-up local fruit; simple, but delicious.

-- Swirl in some strawberry jam to rice pudding.
+- Swirl in some strawberry jam to add to rice pudding.

 - Buy plain yogurt and add jam for flavoring according to your taste.

-- Cover a wheel of brie cheese with jam, wrap in puff pastry and bake.
+- Cover a wheel of brie cheese with jam and wrap it in puff pastry and bake.

 - Stir jam into icing for a different and yummy cake topping.